 This was fraudulent/non fraudulent behaviour. £5,525 multiplied by the penalty percentage of 30% = £1657.50 penalty.
 The penalty is rounded down to the nearest £10 so the penalty is £1650.
 A penalty of £1650 should be charged.

 Rachel should also be told that any future incorrect claims could result in a larger penalty.

 Lesley applied for WTC and CTC and is awarded £4960 for 2010/2011.
 The facts are identical to those in example 2 but in addition to the incorrect claim and end of year declaration for 2010/2011, Lesley submits an incorrect end of year declaration for 2011/2012 and this also omits her second job.
 The Section 19 enquiries for 2010/2011 and 2011/2012 are both opened in June 2012.
 Your penalties now need to include both years and a separate penalty should be considered for each claim.
-Although there is a repetition of a Deliberate Error, this is not a repetition following an examination or enquiry where we have challenged the claim.
-The errors should still be treated as Deliberate Errors, although Lesley should be told that a repetition in future years may result in a higher penalty.
+Although there is a repetition of fraudulent/non fraudulent behaviour, this is not a repetition following an examination or enquiry where we have challenged the claim.
+The errors should still be treated as fraudulent/non fraudulent behaviour, although Lesley should be told that a repetition in future years may result in a higher penalty.